machinat/sociably/website/docs/components-for-cui.md

 ```

 The name of a component must be **capitalized**.
-An element with uncapitalized tag is treated as a general element.
+An element with an uncapitalized tag is treated as a general element.

 ### Component Props

-A component function receive the **props** object.
+A component function receive the **props** object,
-The props is taken from the attributes of the element.
+which is taken from the attributes of the element.
 For example:

 ```jsx